-Delivery Actions Why is this going to help?
-Who By When Resources I-Tree Eco recalculated in spring every year and reported as a 5 year moving average So that we can monitor progress.
-Amey Yearly Est £1,500 /year Training of Streets Ahead staff to use species selection toolkit Please refer to Appendix 2 To ensure the toolkit is used and applied consistently Amey Yearly Amey time Undertake equivalent planting in advance of felling mature trees So that we can continue to increase benefits even as large trees are replaced.
-Amey Ongoing Time to find locations Cost of planting Under plant trees with hedges in appropriate locations To increase the amount of benefits within any given space.
-Amey Ongoing Amey time to find locations Cost of planting Improve the data for the 166 street tree records lacking dbh and species information and so not included in the Treeconomics analysis Collecting more data will Improve the accuracy and our understanding of the amenity value of our street trees.
-Amey 2020 Amey time Increasing the tree condition dataset for street trees from 17% by training and co- ordinating volunteers and Amey staff to undertake surveys The baseline measure for CAVAT is an estimate.
-Collecting more data will Improve the accuracy and our understanding of the amenity value of our street trees.
-Amey Partners Yearly Volunteer time (tree wardens - see outcome 6 and Appendix 6) Survey co- ordination
+Development Actions How will this help?
+Who?
+By when?
+Resources I-Tree Eco recalculated in spring every year and reported as a five year moving average So that we can monitor progress Amey Yearly £1,500 per year (estimated) Training of Streets Ahead staff to use species selection toolkit Please refer to Appendix 2 To ensure the toolkit is used and applied consistently Amey Yearly Amey time Undertake equivalent planting in advance of felling mature trees So that we can continue to increase benefits even as large trees are replaced Amey Ongoing Time to find locations Cost of planting Under plant trees with hedges in appropriate locations To increase the amount of benefits within any given space Amey Ongoing Amey time to find locations Cost of planting Improve the data for the 166 street tree records lacking dbh and species information and so not included in the Treeconomics analysis Collecting more data will Improve the accuracy and our understanding of the amenity value of our street trees Amey 2020 Amey time Increasing the tree condition dataset for street trees from 17% by training and co-ordinating volunteers and Amey staff to undertake surveys The baseline measure for CAVAT is an estimate.
+Collecting more data will Improve the accuracy and our understanding of the amenity value of our street trees Amey Partners Yearly Volunteer time (tree wardens - see Outcome 6 and Appendix 6) Survey co- ordination